ParameswaranSajeenthiran/YoloRegionalCustomerCOunt/README.md

 ﻿# Yolo Regional Customer Count
 ### Use case
-Custmer engagement on a particular dress section
+Customer engagement on a particular dress section

 ### Obejct Detection model used